rheimbuch/iauthu/README.txt

 == DESCRIPTION:

-IAuthU provides a basic framework for building iTunesU authentication servers.
+IAuthU provides a basic iTunesU authentication server, along with libraries for building iTunesU authentication servers into your own application.

 == FEATURES/PROBLEMS: